-Article 7.- Formation
+Article 7.- Composition

-- 1. The Committee shall be formed of three (3) Directors, from among which at least two (2) of them shall be independent Directors. - 2.
-The Committee shall have a chair (the "Chair") and a secretary, with the secretary responsible for the record keeping, preservation and safekeeping of the minute books of the Committee and of the corporate documentation produced in relation to its functioning. - 3.
+2. The Committee shall be formed of three (3) Directors, from among which at least two (2) of them shall be external Directors (as defined in the Company's Articles of Association).

+- 3. The Committee shall have a chair (the "Chair") and a secretary, with the secretary responsible for the record keeping, preservation and safekeeping of the minute books of the Committee and of the corporate documentation produced in relation to its functioning. - 4.
 In the event of absence of the Chair at a meeting of the Committee, the role of the Chair shall be taken up by the member with the greatest seniority by length of service in office at the meeting for the purposes of that meeting only, and in the case of equal seniority by length of service in office, by mutual agreement of the members present as to which of the persons with equal seniority should take up the role.